Cooling system circulation guide

 1. Let the engine cool

-Never open the coolant cap while the system is hot.
+Never open the coolant cap while the engine is hot.
+A hot cooling system can be pressurised.

 2. Check coolant level